ShashwatVC/NeuraVision/Additional_Solution.md

  enter or return key  --> accept changes ctrl + x             --> close editor
 Now either do source .bashrc or close and open another terminal

+## Installing CuDNN is required for DNN application for CuDNN